CATALAN1598/Terraform-deployment/README.md

 # Terraform-deployment

-This repository contain all of my production deployable configuration of terraform
+This repository contain all of my public production deployable configuration of Terraform

 ## List of projects
  - cloud-init-scaling